The Feynman Technique

 He opened a fresh notebook.
 On the title page he wrote: NOTEBOOK OF THINGS I DON’T KNOW ABOUT.
 For the first but not last time he reorganized his knowledge.
 He worked for weeks at disassembling each branch of physics, oiling the parts, and putting them back together, looking all the while for the raw edges and inconsistencies.
 He tried to find the essential kernels of each subject.

-The Feynman technique, like Feynman's explanations, is very approachable.
+This technique, just like Dr Feynman's explanations, is very approachable.
 It is composed of four steps:

 • Study